henryw374/henryw374.github.io.old/in-progress-posts/2021-08-11-does-size-matter.md

 ---
 layout: post
-title: People are worried about Clojurescript build size?
+title: People are worried about Clojurescript build sizes?
-description: A look at the trade-offs to be made when developing for the web, especially wrt date/time
+description: A look at the trade-offs to be made when developing for the web, especially with respect to date/time APIs
 category: clojure
 ---

-I am going to compare the performance of two Clojurescript date-time libraries, in the context of a typical web application (SPA).
+In this post I am going to compare the performance of two Clojurescript date-time libraries, in the context of a typical single-page web application.

 # The Libraries